montrehack/montrehack.github.com/index.md

 ## When

-Monday July 20th from 6pm to 9pm (followed by drinks at Bénélux)
+Monday August 17th from 6pm to 9pm (followed by drinks at Bénélux)

 ## How